Wetzikon railway station: Services

-Wetzikon is served by Zürich S-Bahn routes S5, S14 and S15, operating from Zürich via Uster, and by route S3, operating from Zürich via Effretikon.
+Wetzikon is served by Zurich S-Bahn routes S5, S14 and S15, operating from Zurich via Uster, and by route S3, operating from Zurich via Effretikon.
 The S3 terminates at Wetzikon, whilst the S14 continues to Hinwil, and the S5 and S15 continue to Pfäffikon SZ and Rapperswil, respectively.
 During weekends, there is also a nighttime S-Bahn service (SN5) offered by ZVV.

 Summary of all S-Bahn services: